appcues/appcues-react-native-module/README.md

 ## 📝 Documentation

-More technical documentation about this module (including instruction for usage with Expo Bare and Managed workflow apps) is available in the [`docs` directory](https://github.com/appcues/appcues-react-native-module/tree/main/docs).
+More technical documentation about this module is available in the [`docs` directory](https://github.com/appcues/appcues-react-native-module/tree/main/docs).
 Full documentation is available at https://docs.appcues.com/

 ## 🎬 Examples